-A league can be a professional organization, in which athletes are paid, games are televised, tickets are sold, and teams play for a trophy or money; or simply a weekend long tournament put together by residents of a neighbourhood whose children are going to play volleyball together.
-The point is, volleyball leagues can have widely different formats, names, and purposes; but as long as the goal is to organize volleyball games, it can be called a volleyball league.
+A league can be a professional organization, in which athletes are paid, games are televised, tickets are sold, and teams play for a trophy or money; or simply a weekend long tournament put together by residents of a neighborhood whose children are going to play volleyball together.
+The point is, volleyball leagues can have widely different formats, names, and purposes, but as long as the goal is to organize volleyball games, it can be called a volleyball league.

 Like in many other sports, the most popular volleyball leagues are the ones organized by the AAU.
 The AAU organizes many leagues around the country of both genders and many ages.
 If you are trying to find a league to join in your area, the AAU website is a good place to look.
 In addition to the local leagues, the AAU has an incredibly popular national number of events, such as the AAU National Championship.
 The AAU Junior National Championship, recently held in Florida, has brought together over 42,000 volleyball athletes of many ages and 2,800 volleyball teams from different parts of the world.
 The Nationals are so big that they are broadcasted on television.

 It is not easy to start a volleyball league.
 There are many variables that need to work out in order for the league to work well.
 Nonetheless, with good organization, a proper volleyball league can be started by anyone.
-The first thing to do, is to think about who is going to participate in the league.
-"Are there already enough volleyball clubs and teams?"
-"Do I need to bring more athletes to form new teams?"
-"Are people interested in participating in a league?
+The first thing to do is to think about who is going to participate in the league.
+Ask yourself: are there already enough volleyball clubs and teams?
+Do I need to bring more athletes to form new teams?
+Are people interested in participating in a league?
 With those answers, you can start figuring out some of the basic things about your soon to be volleyball league, such as: age range, games per season, price for signing up, and when the games are going to be played.

-For example, let's say that league A has 4 teams, and have a system in which each team plays each other once during some kind of regular season, and are seeded after that in two semi-finals.
+For example, let's say that League A has four teams, and has a system in which each team plays each other once during some kind of regular season, and are seeded after that in two semi-finals.
 Assuming that there will be a final and a game for the third place, each team will have played five games during a season.
-Now let's say that league B has sixteen teams that participate in it.
-Because of the number of teams in the league, it wouldn't be as easy to use the same system as league A, and so league B divides teams into two groups of eight teams, of which only four of each group advance to a final playoff system.
-League A and league B will naturally have a different number of games and a different length of their season.
-As for professional leagues, the number of games and length of a season also varies, but there is usually not less than 30 games per season.
+Now let's say that League B has sixteen teams that participate in it.
+Because of the number of teams in the league, it wouldn't be as easy to use the same system as League A, and so League B divides teams into two groups of eight teams, of which only four of each group advance to a final playoff system.
+League A and League B will naturally have a different number of games and a different length of their season.
+As for professional leagues, the number of games and length of a season also varies, but there usually are not less than 30 games per season.